 Prädikatswein (pray dee KAHT vine).
 Germans use this system for their best wines.
 They earlier called it Qualitätswein mit Prädikat (QmP).
 It uses grape ripeness at harvest time.
 The system ranks wines in these increasing levels of ripeness.

 Produced And Bottled By.
-The producer crushed, fermented and bottled at least 75 percent of the wine in the bottle.
+The US producer crushed, fermented and bottled at least 75 percent of the wine in the bottle.